 4. Cash flow position

 EBIAT helps assess a company’s true cash flow position.
-It represents its liquidity or the actual availability of cash that may be used to settle its debt and other financial obligations.
+It helps to reveal its liquidity or the actual availability of cash that may be used to settle its debt and other financial obligations.

 Company A generated $1,000,000 in revenues in the previous financial year.
 During the period, the company also reported a non-operating income of $53,000.
 The company’s cost of goods sold was $165,000, while its depreciation and amortization expenses were $83,000.
-Selling, general and administrative expenses were valued at $180,000, and miscellaneous expenses were $20,000.
-It also incurred a one-time cost or special expense of $48,000 for the same period.
+Selling, general and administrative expenses were $180,000 and miscellaneous expenses were $20,000.
+It also incurred a one-time cost or special expense of $48,000 during the period.

 Here, EBIT = $1,000,000 – ($165,000 + $83,000 + $180,000 + $20,000 + $48,000) + $53,000 = $557,000.
 Now, if the tax rate for the company is 30%, then, the EBIAT is calculated as EBIT x (1 – Tax rate) = $557,000 x (1 – 0.3) = $389,900.